soodaayush/leetcode/README.md

 - Python (primary language, currently used for recent submissions)
 - JavaScript

-I focus primarily on C++ to reinforce my understanding of its syntax, standard library, and performance characteristics.
+I focus primarily on Python to reinforce my understanding of its syntax, standard library, and performance characteristics.

 ## Links